Interesting article by Jonathan Meades in The Guardian.

 A flock of sheep has been drafted in to try and stop the spread of bracken at Pow Hill Country Park on the Northumberland and County Durham border.
 Bracken is poisonous to local breeds but Soay sheep, descendants of a feral population on the Scottish island of Soay, are immune and nibble away at the base of the plant.
 Bracken is spreading across these moors and killing rare plants such as bog asphodel, lesser skullcap, and marsh violets.
 BBC

 See also the superbly titled Soays get crackin’ on the bracken (above photo)

 The Swaledale sheep that are native to the hills and farms of the North Pennines steer clear of bracken – but the small flock of Soays that has been drafted in to wage the war against the fiendish fronds just love to feed on the bracken’s stalks.

 At first light, the sound of huge flocks of honking Pink-footed Geese fills the north Norfolk sky as they fly in from their roosts on the Wash.
 Back in the 1960s, wintering Pink-foots in the UK numbered about 50,000.
 Nowadays there are over 200,000 and about half of them are found in Norfolk.
-Read the rest of this entry
+Continue reading Sugar beet and the Pink-footed Geese →

 Until about 20 years ago, farmers could obtain government grants to remove hedgerows from their land.
 In these more enlightened times, grants are now given to maintain them.
 Yet despite this, a survey has found that 16,000 miles of managed hedgerows disappeared between 1998 and 2007.